-Longhill Road Widening
+Recently Completed: Longhill Road Widening

 The design maintained and implemented desirable access management strategies, such as right-in/right-out/channelized left-turn lanes.
-The improvements will also include a roundabout at Longhill Road and Williamsburg Plantation Drive, signal system wireless interconnect, construction of bus pull-off areas, and pedestrian improvements (a shared-use path, crosswalks and pedestrian push buttons).
+The improvements also included the addition of a roundabout at Longhill Road and Williamsburg Plantation Drive, signal system wireless interconnect, construction of bus pull-off areas, and pedestrian improvements (a shared-use path, crosswalks and pedestrian push buttons).
 The outside lane will have extra width to accommodate cyclists.

 During construction, access will be maintained for local businesses and residences.